Cheese Knife Guide

 2. Cheese knives for slicing

-The cheese planes or slicers are used for shaving even slices of semi hard or hard cheeses.
+The cheese planes or slicers as we all know are of course used for shaving even slices of semi hard or hard cheeses.

 3. Cheese cleavers for hard and firm cheese

-Cheese cleavers or cheese spades are excellent for cutting hard or firm cheese – both in wedges and chunks of cheese.
+Cheese cleavers or cheese spades are excel-lent for cutting hard or firm cheese – both wedges and chunks of cheese.

 4. Cheese forks